baharmon/xyz-pages/content/_index.md

 and [Hye Yeon Nam](https://hynam.org/).
 Contributors include
 Javier Zamora,
 Huan Guo,
+Carlos Roman,
+Joseph Brooks,
+Cecil Chapman,
+Sebastian Crandall,
 William Reinhardt,
 Julie Whitbeck,
 Kaiti Fink,
 and Jeff Boucher.
+This project was funded by the
+LSU Big Ideas Grant and the
-This project was funded by the LSU Arts & Humanities Support Fund and supported by the LSU Center for GeoInformatics and the LSU Coastal Ecosystem Design Studio.
+LSU Arts & Humanities Support Fund.
+It was supported by the LSU Center for GeoInformatics and the LSU Coastal Ecosystem Design Studio.
 The point clouds are released under the
 [{{<i class="fab fa-creative-commons-zero">}} Creative Commons Zero](https://creativecommons.org/share-your-work/public-domain/cc0/)